 Now to the important bit: what exactly should you look for in a lodge?

 For starters, most lodges provide Wi-Fi, hot running water, and electricity so comfort is rarely an issue.
-What you do need to pay attention to is the location: some lodges are found in super remote areas, far away from retail, entertainment, and dining facilities.
+What you do need to pay attention to is the location: some lodges and baches in New Zealand are found in super remote areas, far away from retail, entertainment, and dining facilities.
 While this is perfect for travelers who want to completely disconnect from the daily grind, bear in mind that you’ll probably need to rent a vehicle to reach the nearest city or town.

 It’s also important to consider whether you’d like to book an independent lodge or a resort-like one with private rooms and shared common areas.
 If you’re traveling on a limited budget, you’ll be glad to learn that some lodges even feature dorm rooms at a fraction of the regular cost.